kungfuai/sql-chemistry/README.md

 ```

 Notes:
-- Place this code in your `__init__.py` in your `src` directory.
+- Create your `database_map` and call `register_database` only once within your app.
-  `AppSession` will know use the engines created from the `register_database` call.
+  From then on, all sessions you create through this library will use the corresponding underlying engine

 - If your environment has a AWS Secret Key, then the auto-detection will use it.

 - We identify the config based on the input "db_name".
 For instance, `main` will map to a
   secret key in `env` named MAIN_DB_SECRET_ID.

 - If no secret ID is found, we search for a db config listing.
-Please view the example envs to view the requirements.
+Please view the example env configurations to view the requirements.